SHRipper/AmericaCountdown/README.md

 # AmericaCountdown

+<h3> Content

-This Application calculates the nights we have to sleep until we fly to america.
+This Application calculates the nights we have to sleep until we fly to America.
-Furthermore it has a timer, which shows the hours, minutes and seconds until the flight departs.
+Furthermore it has a timer, which gives a live countdown of the hours, minutes and seconds until the flight departs.

+<h3> Customization

 More custimization preferences will be added eventually.